-We recently had the immense pleasure of spending some time with Tony Levin, a true legend in the world of bass (and the Chapman Stick) and an incredibly cool dude.
-Tony was in our area enjoying some downtime and visiting friends just before Christmas, and he found some time to swing by and hang with us for a bit.
-He actually grew in the town of Brookline, Massachusetts, a suburb of Boston just about 20 minutes away from Source Audio's home in Woburn, MA - he's a fellow New Englander!!!
+We recently had the immense pleasure of spending some time with Tony Levin, a true legend in the world of bass (and the Chapman Stick).
+Tony visited Source Audio headquarters while he was in the area visiting friends and enjoying some downtime just before Christmas.
+He actually grew in the town of Brookline, Massachusetts, a suburb of Boston about 20 minutes away from Source Audio's home in Woburn, MA - he's a fellow New Englander!!!
 We had a blast talking music and music gear with this pioneering master of low-end.

 There’s something about the crisp, sprawling, all-encompassing iciness of a New England winter that undeniably evokes the Cocteau Twins’ music and textures.
 Or perhaps this is merely a self-projection under the guise of seasonal elements to justify why I’m listening to the Cocteaus in this moment, when in reality, their albums are perfectly reasonable for any moment in time.